mighty-gerbils/gerbil-poo/doc/triezip.md

 ### Conclusion

-This technique can be extremely useful to blockchains, in which tries are an essential data structure, but really to any setting where trees are used, whether balanced or not, pure or not, persistent or not, merkleized or not, Btrees, Patricia trees, etc.
+The technique above can be extremely useful to blockchains, in which tries are an essential data structure, but really to any setting where trees are used, whether balanced or not, pure or not, persistent or not, merkleized or not, Btrees, Patricia trees, Splice trees, etc.

-We at Mutual Knowledge Systems will gladly consult with your company, where in the blockchain space or not, to implement this technique correctly, or other techniques involving better data structures and better programming practices for your business.
+We at Mutual Knowledge Systems will gladly consult with your company, whether in the blockchain space or not, to implement this technique correctly, train your team to use it, or more generally help you adopt better data structures, better algorithms, better software architecture and better programming practices in your business.